Ohio Wesleyan University sources are available to help journalists with insights into a wide range of topics.

 - Nathan Rowley – climate change, weather and atmospheric phenomena, glaciology, satellite imagery and UAVs (drones), human impacts on the environment, landscape change.
 Rowley is an associate professor of Environment and Sustainability.

 - Kristina Bogdanov – ceramics (stoneware, cone 6 oxidation and reduction firings), photolithography image transfer on clay, drawing illustration.
-Bogdanov is an associate professor of Fine Arts.
+Bogdanov is a professor of Fine Arts.

 - Carol Neuman de Vegvar – art history, the interface between secular and sacred art, the preservation and destruction of artistic patrimony, and the role of art in culture and society.
 Neuman de Vegvar is an emerita professor of Fine Arts.